Reviews You Can Rely On

 Credit: Amber King

 Filters remove particulates based on size.
-Protozoans are larger than bacteria, and viruses are about 10x smaller than bacteria.
-Cysts that come from Giardia and Cryptosporidium need a filter media smaller than 0.2 microns.
-Purifiers that filter out based on size need filter media with an absolute size of 0.02 microns (notice the extra zero) to filter out viruses.
+Protozoans are larger than bacteria, and viruses are approximately 10 times smaller than bacteria.
+Cysts from Giardia and Cryptosporidium require a filter media with pores smaller than 0.2 microns.
+Purifiers that filter based on size require filter media with an absolute size of 0.02 microns (note the extra zero) to effectively filter out viruses.
 Dirt is much larger than all of these microorganisms.

 A Note on Water Turbidity

-It may be useful to plan for water sources that might be saturated entirely with silty sediment (called highly turbid).
+Planning for water sources that are entirely saturated with silty sediment — referred to as highly turbid — may be useful.
 For example, the Colorado River, which has carved out popular backpacking locations like the Grand Canyon, is one of the most turbid rivers in the world.
-If you live close to it, you've seen it transform from a clear greenish color to what looks like chocolate milk shortly after rainfall.
+If you live nearby, you've likely seen it transform from a clear, greenish color to what resembles chocolate milk shortly after rainfall.

 backpacking water filter - the highly turbid colorado river is a place where you may want to...